WitchCraftWorks/arduino-MCP2515-nb/API.md

 The CAN controller can be put into different operation modes.

-## Listen-Only mode
+## Listen-only mode

-Put the CAN controller in Listen-Only mode, this mode provides a means to receive all messages (including messages with errors).
+Put the CAN controller in Listen-only mode, this mode provides a means to receive all messages (including messages with errors).
-Listen-Only mode is a silent mode, meaning no messages will be transmitted while in this mode (including error flags and acknowledge signals).
+Listen-only mode is a silent mode, meaning no messages will be transmitted while in this mode (including error flags and acknowledge signals).

 ```arduino
 int setListenMode(bool allowInvalidPackets = false);